RaviPatel021/led_blinker/README.md

     cd led_blinker
     ```

-3. Build the Project for ARM
+3. Build the Project for ARM:
     Use Cargo to build the project for the armv7-unknown-linux-gnueabihf target:
     ```bash
     cargo build --target armv7-unknown-linux-gnueabihf --release
     ```

-4. Deploy to BeagleBone
+4. Deploy to BeagleBone:
     Transfer the compiled binary to your BeagleBone and run it:
     ```bash
     # Copy the binary to BeagleBone (update IP address as necessary)